franbcn93/ThinkingReact/README.md

-# If you want see the result... watch this link:
+# If you want see the result... visit this link:

 [Click here to see the result](https://franbcn93.github.io/ThinkingReact/)